rackerlabs/rackspace-how-to/content/cloud-servers/configuring-mariadb-server-on-centos.md

 #### Choosing an engine

 Ideally you won't need to choose an engine.
-If you're not very familiar with MariaDB that's certainly the safest way to go - let the application do its thing, and if you're writing the application, use the default engine until you're more comfortable with your options.
+If you're not very familiar with MariaDB, that's the safest way to go.
+Let the application handle this, and if you're writing the application, use the default engine until you're more comfortable with your options.

-The two database engines used most often with MariaDB are "MyISAM" and "InnoDB".
+The database engines used most often with MariaDB are **MyISAM** and **InnoDB**.

 #### MyISAM

-Because MyISAM has been the default in MySQL for a while it's the most compatible with MariaDB.
+Because MyISAM has been the default in MySQL for a while, it's the most compatible with MariaDB.
 Certain types of searches perform better on MyISAM than InnoDB.
-Just because it's the older of the two doesn't mean it can't be the best for a given application type.
+Just because it's the older of the two doesn't mean that it can't be the best for a given application type.

 #### InnoDB